photobooth-app/photobooth-docs/docs/setup/installation.md

 ### Method B: Install using venv

-Use the following commands to install in a virtual environment:
+To install in a virtual environment, use the following commands:

-Create empty directory & change to new dir:
+Create an empty directory and change to the new directory:

 ```zsh
 mkdir ~/photobooth-app && cd ~/photobooth-app
 ```

-Initialize a new venv called myenv.
-Allow import of system-site-packages as picamera2 is globally installed via apt in system-site:
+Initialize a new venv named myenv.
+Allow the import of system-site-packages, since picamera2 is installed globally via apt in system-site:

 ```zsh
 python -m venv --system-site-packages myenv
 ```

-Activate the newly created env
+Activate the newly created environment:

 ```zsh
 source myenv/bin/activate
 ```

-Install photobooth-app
+Install the photobooth-app

 ```zsh
 python -m pip install --prefer-binary photobooth-app
 ```

-Note: `--prefer-binary` is added to avoid compiling opencv and instead prefer the wheel which installs within minutes instead hours.
+Note: `--prefer-binary` is added to avoid compiling opencv and instead prefer the wheel, which installs in minutes instead of hours.

 ### Method C: Install globally

-This method was default in the past.
-Install photobooth-app
+This was the default method in the past.
+Install the photobooth application:

 ```zsh
 pip install --prefer-binary photobooth-app